olimorris/hledger-forecast/README.md

         description: Hair and beauty
 ```

 Every 2 weeks a planned expense of £80 is made.
-So over the course of a year, we'd need to multiply that amount by 26.
-So that is the number which is entered next to the `roll-up` key.
+So over the course of a year, we'd need to multiply that amount by 26 to get to an annualised figure.
+Of course for periods like `monthly` and `quarterly` it's easy for hledger-forecast to annual those amounts so no `roll-up` is required.

-After this, the following command can be executed to see the monthly summary of your `yaml` file:
+To see the monthly summary of your `yaml` file, the following command can be used:

     hledger-forecast summarize -f my_forecast.yml -r monthly